A Few Words

 Absolutely.
 It’s one of the world’s most effective self-defense techniques and is often preferred because it teaches students to leverage their body weight to defeat larger opponents.

-It can, particularly if you combine No-Gi Brazilian Jiu Jitsu classes with a healthy diet and lifestyle.
-No-Gi Brazilian Jiu Jitsu provides a great, full-body workout that burns calories, builds muscles, and boosts the metabolism.
+It can, particularly if you combine Brazilian Jiu Jitsu classes with a healthy diet and lifestyle.
+Brazilian Jiu Jitsu provides a great, full-body workout that burns calories, builds muscles, and boosts the metabolism.

 ACCESS OUR SCHEDULE